francisstephan/character_dictionary_manager/README.md

 - Esc to abort a form.

 z and p eventlisteners should only be active when `no` form is displayed, while Esc should only be active in the opposite case, i.e. when a form is displayed.
-This is easily done using HTMX ajax function.
+This is easily done using HTMX ajax functions.
 For instance for the Esc key the event listener is :

 ```javascript
     function esckey(e) {